railsuser2014/openobject-doc-book-en/source/book/3/3_6/accounting_entries.rst

 The adjustment option enables you to reconcile entries even if their amounts aren't exactly equivalent.
 For example, Open ERP permits foreign customers whose accounts are in different currencies to have a difference of up to 0.50 units of currency and put the difference in a write-off account.

-.. tip::   **Attention**  *Limit of write-off adjustments*
+.. tip:: Limit write-off adjustments

 	You shouldn't make the adjustment limits too large.
 Companies that introduced substantial automatic write-off adjustments have found that all employee expense reimbursements below the limit were written off automatically!

-.. tip::   **Note**  *Default values*
+.. note:: Default values

 	If you start the automatic reconciliation tool regularly you should set the default values for each field by pressing the Ctrl key and using the right-click mouse button (when the form is in edit mode using the web client, or just using the GTK client).
 	This means that you won't have to re-type all the fields each time.

 .. index::
     single: Reconciliation; Manual